swazi-uta/ICTQuiz/README.md

 # Okayu
-This is an optional question maker platform working on web.
+This is a　multiple-choice question maker platform working on web.

 # Demo page
 https://swazi-uta.github.io/Okayu/